Terrain-following radar: Development in the UK

 Tests of the system were carried out using Ferranti Test Flight's existing DC-3 Dakota and, starting over the winter of 1961/62, an English Electric Canberra.
 The test aircraft carried cameras looking in various directions, including some looking at the aircraft instruments and radar displays.
 This allowed the system to be extensively examined on the ground after the flight.
 Each flight returned data for flights over about 100 miles, and over 250 such flights were carried out.
 Early tests showed random noise in the measurements which rendered the measurements useless.
 This was eventually traced to the automatic gain control using very high gain while at the top of the scanning pattern where the terrain was normally at long distances and required the most amplification.
 This had the side-effect of making spurious reflections in the antenna's side lobes being amplified to the point of causing interference.
 This was addressed by moving from an O-shaped pattern to a U-shaped one, and only allowing the gain to increase when scanning upward to prevent it from re-adjusting to high gain when moving downward and thereby avoiding low-lying terrain appearing in the sidelobes with high gain.

 Advances in electronics during development allowed the original vacuum tube electronics to be increasingly transistorized, producing a much smaller system overall.
 As the system was further developed it was moved to a Blackburn Buccaneer for higher-speed testing.
 The tests were carried out from RAF Turnhouse at the Edinburgh Airport, close to Ferranti's radar development site in the city.

 During testing, the radar was not connected to the aircraft's autopilot system and all control was manual.
 The curve was chosen to produce a one-half G maximum load.
 The path to fly was indicated by a dot in an AIRPASS heads-up display.
 The pilot followed the computed path by pitching until the aircraft's velocity vector indicator, a small ring, was centred around the dot.
 In tests, the pilots very quickly became confident in the system and were happy to fly it at the minimum clearance setting even in bad weather.

 As the pilots became familiar with the system, the engineers continually reduced the selected clearance downward until it demonstrated its ability to safely and smoothly operate at an average of only 30 m clearance.
 This was tested against rough terrain, including mountain ridges, blind valleys and even cliff faces.
-It was also found to property guide over artificial objects like the television antennas at Cairn O' Mounth and the Kirk o' Shotts transmitting station, bridges over the River Forth, and overhead power lines.
+It was also found to properly guide over artificial objects like the television antennas at Cairn O' Mounth and the Kirk o' Shotts transmitting station, bridges over the River Forth, and overhead power lines.